Italy Travel Guide: 5 Days in the North

-This Italy travel guide is based on a trip my husband and I took during a 22-day journey across Europe in late August 2022.
-We dedicated 5 unforgettable days to Northern Italy, drawn by its iconic cities, scenic lakes, efficient transportation, and — of course — the incredible food.
+This Italy travel guide is based on a trip to Italy my husband and I took during a 22-day journey across Europe in late August 2022.
+We dedicated 5 unforgettable days to North Italy, drawn by its iconic cities, scenic lakes, efficient transportation, and — of course — the incredible food that defines every Italy trip.

-Meanwhile, I planned everything myself, using YouTube videos, travel blogs, and lots of research to build our itinerary.
-Booking transportation and stays separately gave us the flexibility to explore at our own pace while saving money and making each moment more meaningful.
+Meanwhile, I planned everything myself, using YouTube videos, Italy travel blogs, and lots of research to build our personalized Italy itinerary.
+Booking transportation and stays separately gave us the flexibility to explore Venice, Milan, and nearby cities at our own pace — saving money while making every experience more authentic.

 We visited Venice, Verona, Lake Garda, Bergamo, and Milan, with a quick day trip to Lugano, Switzerland.
-It was a fast-paced itinerary, but one packed with unforgettable views and experiences.
+It was a fast-paced North Italy trip, but one packed with breathtaking views, delicious food, and beautiful memories shared between family and friends.

 Venice: The Dream Come True

-We explored Piazza San Marco, climbed the bell tower, and simply got lost — which is the best way to experience Venice.
-The gondola rides were pricey, so we skipped them, but the beauty of the city alone was more than enough.
+But that confusion quickly turned into charm.
+Every bridge, canal, and alley felt like stepping inside a painting.
+We explored Piazza San Marco, climbed the bell tower, and simply wandered — which is truly the best way to experience Venice travel.
+Gondola rides were pricey, so we skipped them, but just watching them glide through the water was magical.

 Verona: A Rainy Interlude